degory/ghul/README.md

 The compiler currently requires specific old versions of some dependencies that are difficult to get working on recent versions of Linux.
 These dependencies are all packaged in the [ghul/compiler](https://cloud.docker.com/swarm/ghul/repository/docker/ghul/compiler/general) Docker image, so you do not have to deal with installing them directly.
 The build scripts pull the latest stable compiler image automatically and call Docker to run the compiler.
 Compiled binaries can be run directly, outside of Docker, provided the [L language runtime](https://github.com/degory/llc/releases) is installed.
 Alternatively, compiled binaries can also be run via Docker - dev.sh gets you a suitable shell.

 ### Transpilation
 The compiler currently transpiles ghūl source code to [L](https://github.com/degory/llc) (an older language of mine), and that intermediate L source code is compiled down to LLVM bitcode before actual native code is produced.
-Most of the semantic analysis is done at the L level, which can make for confusing error reporting.
+Most of the semantic analysis is repeated at the L level, which can make for confusing error reporting.
 Transpilation is a temporary measure while the ghūl compiler back end is still in development.

 ### Tests
 The test suite is extremely limited.
-The main test case for the compiler is the compiler itself (which at >16K lines of code is already non-trivial)
+The main test case for the compiler is bootstrapping the compiler itself (which at >25K lines of code is non-trivial)